socket23/sidecar/README.md

  right location: models folder and also the libonnxruntime file depending on the platform
 - once we can get these things sorted we are in a good position to run and package the binary

+## We are not going to parallelize anything, we are proud of being lazy
+- fix the speed etc when we hit issues with it